From ZK-first to AT Protocol — our path to DDS

 @agoracitizen.network

-Pro-social, open-source, designed for meaningful civic dialogues
+Pro-social, open-source, designed for meaningful civic dialogues.
+Polis-like alternative.
+Soon on AT Protocol.

 Post reaction in Bluesky